andrewli-create/nntv/src/pages/course/introduction-to-music-technology-101.md

   and Reverb • Learn about music production equipment • Start your music production journey
 modules:
-  - lessons: Intro to home studio gears
+  - lessons: Intro to Home Studio Gears
   - lessons: Intro to Signal Flow
 ---